 - Passwords: User application passwords have minimum complexity requirements.
 Passwords are individually salted and hashed.

-- Single Sign-On: For our Enterprise accounts, SurveyMonkey supports SAML 2.0 integration, which allows you to control access to SurveyMonkey across your organization and define authentication policies for increased security.
+- Single Sign-On: For our Team Collaboration accounts, SurveyMonkey supports SAML 2.0 integration, which allows you to control access to SurveyMonkey across your organisation and define authentication policies for increased security.
 For more details, visit our SSO help page.

-- Data Residency: All SurveyMonkey user data, to include Wufoo, TechValidate, SurveyMonkey Intelligence, is stored on servers located in the United States.
+- Data Residency: All SurveyMonkey user data, including Wufoo, TechValidate and SurveyMonkey Intelligence, is stored on servers located in the United States.
 For FluidSurveys and FluidReview, all data is stored in Canada.

-All SurveyMonkey information systems and infrastructure are hosted in top-notch data centers.
-These data centers include all the necessary physical security controls you would expect in a data center these days (e.g., 24×7 monitoring, cameras, visitor logs, entry requirements).
+All SurveyMonkey information systems and infrastructure are hosted in world-class data centres.
+These data centres include all the necessary physical security controls that you would expect in a data centre these days (e.g. 24×7 monitoring, cameras, visitor logs, entry requirements).
 SurveyMonkey has dedicated cages to separate our equipment from other tenants.
-In addition, these data centers are SOC 2 accredited.
+In addition, these data centres are SOC 2 accredited.
 For more information, visit SuperNAP and InterNAP.
 If you are looking for FluidSurvey or FluidReview information, please contact us directly.

 - Connectivity: Fully redundant IP network connections with multiple independent connections to a range of Tier 1 Internet access providers.

 - Power: Servers have redundant internal and external power supplies.
-Data centers have backup power supplies, and are able to draw power from the multiple substations on the grid, several diesel generators, and backup batteries.
+Data centres have backup power supplies and are able to draw power from the multiple substations on the grid, several diesel generators and backup batteries.

 - Uptime: Continuous uptime monitoring, with immediate escalation to SurveyMonkey staff for any downtime.